 The Plan provides Benefits for Covered Health Services related to Pregnancy and maternity care.
-Covered Health Services include, but are not limited to, all maternity-related medical services for prenatal care, postnatal care, delivery services provided by the delivering Physician, laboratory tests, sonograms, stress tests, amniocentesis and expenses for the Hospital- Inpatient Stay, including assistant surgeon or anesthesiologist fees if required.
+Covered Health Services include, but are not limited to, all maternity-related medical services for prenatal care, postnatal care, delivery services provided by the delivering Physician or midwife (a midwife must be a Certified Nurse Midwife licensed as an Advanced Practice Nurse), laboratory tests, sonograms, stress tests, amniocentesis and expenses for the Hospital- Inpatient Stay, including assistant surgeon or anesthesiologist fees if required.
 Benefits to treat any related Complications of Pregnancy will be paid at the same level as Benefits for any other medical condition, Sickness, or Injury.
 Dependent children will be eligible for maternity care benefits.